mikewii/Luma3DS-plugin/MHXX/README.md

 * `Sleep` shows amount of Sleep damage needed for the next status proc.
 * `Para` shows amount of Paralyze damage needed for the next status proc.
 * `KO` shows amount of impact damage needed for the next Knock Out.
-* `Last Damadge` show amount of last damadge inflicted to the monster.
+* `Last Damadge` shows amount of last damadge inflicted to the monster.
 This number doesn't update with every hit landed on a monster, so in some cases it will display the summary of damage dealt to the monster.

 ## Camera settings `Ω`